Check Availability

 • MealsBLD

 Hiking to the surrounding villages like Khunde and Khumjung will help you adjust to the climate of the Everest region.
-You can also trek to the Everest View Hotel for some splendid views of the whole of the Everest region.
+You can also trek to the Everest View Hotel for splendid views of the Everest region.

-Khumjung is home to some brilliant monasteries- one of which houses the supposed skull of Yeti.
+Khumjung is home to brilliant monasteries one of which houses the supposed skull of Yeti.
 You can also see a rendition of how the Yeti looks at an art gallery there.
-If you’re someone who has a lot of strength and stamina and feels that the trek has been mild, you can go to vantage points like Hillary View Point.
+You can also visit the Khumjung Secondary School.

 • Max Altitude[3,720 m/12,205ft]